 Using pfSense with Mullvad

-Setting up pfSense to connect to Mullvad, in this guide we will connect to the Swedish servers.
+In this guide, we will connect to our Swedish servers.

 Get your ca.crt